A table topped with lots of different types of cards

 Saturnalia & Self-Care: Cards for Winter Wellness & Reflection

-Saturnalia, celebrated in December, was a time when social norms were temporarily suspended, work ceased, and people focused on enjoying life's simple pleasures.
-It was a period of feasting, gift-giving, and general merriment.
-While the celebrations might have looked different than our current Christmas card traditions, the core idea of taking time for rest and connection is timeless.
-Now, in 2025, we can tap into that same energy to create cards that promote self-care and well-being, offering a reminder to loved ones to prioritize their mental and emotional health during the winter months.
+Saturnalia, back in December, was wild.
+Social norms?
+Gone.
+Work?
+Stopped.
+People just enjoyed life.
+Think feasting, gifts, general fun.
+Sure, it's different from our Christmas card thing, but the core's the same: rest and connection.
+And now, in 2025, we can tap into that same energy to create cards that promote self-care and well-being, offering a reminder to loved ones to prioritize their mental and emotional health during the winter months.

 Reclaiming the Spirit of Saturnalia for Modern Self-Care

-Think about prompts you can include in your cards.
-For example: "What are you most grateful for this year?" or "What small act of kindness can you offer yourself today?"
-These questions gently guide the recipient towards a more mindful state.
-You can also suggest specific self-care activities, such as taking a long bath, reading a good book, or spending time in nature (even if it's just looking out the window!).
+Think about what you can ask in your cards.
+Like, "What are you most grateful for this year?" or "What small kindness can you do for yourself today?"
+These gently push people towards mindfulness.
+You can also suggest actual self-care: a long bath, a good book, even just staring at nature (from a window is fine!).

 Wording Prompts for Winter Wellness Cards